anandrajsingh/anandrajsingh.github.io/_posts/2024-7-10-Kubernetes-Components.md

 The kubelet connects to container runtimes through a plugin based interface - the Container Runtime Interface (CRI).
 The CRI consists of protocol buffers, gRPC API, libraries, and additional specifications and tools.
 In order to connect to interchangeable container runtimes, kubelet uses a CRI shim, an application which provides a clear abstraction layer between kubelet and the container runtime.

 The CRI implements two services: ImageService and RuntimeService.
 The ImageService is responsible for all the image-related operations, while the RuntimeService is responsible for all the Pod and container-related operations.

+**Proxy kube-proxy**
+It is the network agent which runs on each node, control plane and workers, responsible for dynamic updates and maintenance of all networking rules of the node.
+It abstracts the details of Pods networking and forwards connection requests to the containers in the Pods.